salineselin/salinesel.in/content/post/kyverno-patterns/index.md

 ### Have some way to whitelist resources

 It is inevitable that you will have resources in your kubernetes clusters that violate policies.
 Defining some generic templatized process around how you add exceptions to a whitelist is crucial.
-You can whitelist resources using syntax with exceptions using the `exclude` key like so:
+You can whitelist resources by using the `exclude` key like so:

 ```yaml
 apiVersion: kyverno.io/v1